2003–04 AEK Athens F.C. season: Overview

 The summer of 2003 started with severe financial and administrative problems for another season in the history of AEK.
 The administration of the court of first instance was trying to put the club in an order after the "mess" of Psomiadis and things were very difficult, while the "star" of the team, Demis Nikolaidis also left for Atlético Madrid.
 Everything looked disappointing, but suddenly, in the summer, the climate reversed after some strong transfers were made with the acquisition of Nikos Liberopoulos and Ioannis Okkas with the help of the then outsider, Dimitris Melissanidis, while almost all the other players of the very good roster of the previous year remained.

 While the roster was very good, the atmosphere was very bad and so the team ultimately presented a bad image.
-The players were unpaid, Bajević was permanently at odds with some of the fans, without showing that he was still the coach he used to be, and as if all this was not enough, the team was roaming around various stadiums in Attica, since the Nikos Goumas Stadium had now been demolished.
-The result was the resignation of Bajević after the 18th matchday, the taking over of the technical leadership by the Romanian Ilie Dumitrescu and eventually finishing at the 4th place of the league with the players presenting themselves far below their value and the team looking disjointed and weak throughout during the season.
+The players were unpaid, Bajević was permanently at odds with some of the fans, without showing that he was the coach he used to be, and as if all this was not enough, the team was roaming around various stadiums in Attica, since the Nikos Goumas Stadium was demolished.
+The result was the resignation of Bajević during the 18th matchday.
+With the assumption of the technical leadership by the Romanian Ilie Dumitrescu, AEK eventually finished at the 4th place of the league with the players presenting themselves far below their value and the team looking disjointed and weak throughout during the season.